-When kids are in a routine they brush their teeth, take a shower or get into bed without you having to constantly nag.
-You might need to let them know that it is time to stop playing and start their evening routine particularly if they are too engrossed in their game to even notice the time.
-Evening routine becomes habit and you don’t need to nag every stage of the process.
+When kids are in a routine, they brush their teeth, take a shower, or get into bed without you having to constantly nag.
+You might need to let them know that it is time to stop playing and start their evening routine, particularly if they are too engrossed in their game even to notice the time.
+Evening routine becomes a habit, and you don’t need to nag every stage of the process.

-- Going to sleep at a reasonable time every day will ensure that kids get the sleep that they desperately need to grow and develop.
+- Going to sleep at a reasonable time every day will ensure that kids get the rest that they desperately need to grow and develop.

 - Brushing their teeth twice a day ensures great dental health.

 - Showering every day.

 - Washing hands after a visit to the bathroom.

 These are all healthy habits that children need to learn and adopt.

 More Quality Family Time

 When all family members do part of the family chores (such as putting dirty clothes in the wash and tidying rooms), then less of the burden falls on the parents.
 As their time frees up, they can spend more quality time with the kids.
 They are also in a better mood to do so.
 When you are constantly nagging your kids or resenting the fact that they don’t do anything to contribute to the family, you tend to spend less quality time with them and don’t enjoy being with them as much as you could.